 A basic standard of quality will be ensured and established for all information prior to its dissemination.
 In addition, on-going disseminated information will be reviewed on a regular basis to ensure all information is current and complies with these guidelines.
 OMB's guidelines define "quality" as an encompassing term comprising utility, objectivity, and integrity.
 Therefore, the guidelines sometimes refer to these three terms, collectively, as "quality."
-Accordingly, at a minimum, DOJ will set the following standards at levels appropriate to the nature and timeliness of substantive information to be disseminated:
+For the purpose of these guidelines, the definitions set forth below will apply, consistent with the OMB Guidelines (paragraph V, definitions) which will also apply.